alok1974/pychess/README.md

 # pychess

-Game of Chess in python
+The game of Chess in python